Jump to content

 A joint project with many participants

-The Wiesbaden digital twin is being set up and further developed in close cooperation between the city surveying department in the Civil Engineering and Surveying Office, the Smart City department and the city's specialist departments.
-This also involves close cooperation with other partners of the city group.
-The implementation partner is the company virtualcitysystems GmbH.
+The Wiesbaden Digital Twin is being developed and refined in close collaboration between the city surveying department at the Civil Engineering and Surveying Office, the Smart City department, and other municipal departments.
+This also involves close cooperation with other partners within the city group.
+The implementation partner is virtualcitysystems GmbH.

-The Urban Digital Twin is financed by a combination of public funding from the state of Hesse (opens in a new tab) and municipal budget funds.
+The Digital Twin is being financed through a combination of public funds from the state of Hesse (opens in a new tab) and municipal budget funds.

-Do you have any new ideas or suggestions for us regarding the digital twin?
-We would be delighted if you could contact us with specific points of contact via smartcitywiesbadende and/or geodatenwiesbadende.
+Do you have any new ideas or suggestions for the Digital Twin?
+We would be delighted to hear from you with specific points of contact at zwillingwiesbadende

 watch list